mattmattandmatt/STM32-Oscilloscope-ILI9325/README.md

-# STM32-Oscilloscope
+# STM32-Oscilloscope - ILI9325 TFT - No SD
-STM32 Digital Oscilloscope using the STM32F103C8 MCU and the NT35702 2.4 inch TFT display.
+STM32 Digital Oscilloscope using the STM32F103C8 MCU and the ILI9325 3 inch TFT display.

 Specifications: